maths/enrol_lticoursetemplate/README.md

 For more information about STACK contact C.J.Sangwin@ed.ac.uk.

+More information about this is contained in the Edinburgh WIKI:  https://www.wiki.ed.ac.uk/display/STACK/

 ## stack.maths.ed.ac.uk

 The purpose of this server is as a public demonstration of the STACK system.